Lab-RoCoCo-Sapienza/pseudo-label-generation/README.md

 # pseudo-label-generation
-This is the repository for the code related to the paper: "Pseudo-label Generation for Agricultural Robotics Applications", by Thomas A. Ciarfuglia, Ionut Marian Motoi, Leonardo Saraceni and Daniele Nardi.
+This is the repository for the code related to the papers:
+ * "Pseudo-label Generation for Agricultural Robotics Applications"
+ * TBD